-The Group applies the IFRS 9 simplified approach to measuring expected credit losses which uses a lifetime expected loss allowance for all trade receivables.
+The general provision refers to the expected credit losses calculated for all other receivables except for GORTT balances.
+The Group applies the IFRS 9 simplified approach to measuring expected credit losses which uses a lifetime expected loss allowance.

 To measure the expected credit losses, trade receivables were grouped based on shared credit risk characteristics and the days past due.
 The Group has therefore concluded that the expected loss rates for trade receivables are a reasonable approximation of the loss rates for the trade receivables.